 The project aims to explore and promote harbourside history and heritage, in a variety of ways.
 The local community (old and young alike) is engaged.
 A heritage trail and guided walks are in place.
 Key individuals are mentioned on blue plaques.
 Scots words will be set in the pavements.
 This website showcase of facts, reminiscences and personal responses, will be of interest both to casual browsers and to future researchers.

 Soon after the start of the project, in January 2013, Radio 4 presented a summary of the background and aims of this project.
-Here's the link to the full story
+Click for the full story